bigbadcon/bbc-11ty/src/venue-inperson.md

 ### Parking{#parking}
 **Handicap Accessible Parking**
-Handicap parking spaces are available for two-hour parking in El Centro del Raza's side parking lot.
-Street parking is available throughout the neighborhood, and streets whithin a block of the venue are relatively flat.
+Handicap parking spaces are available for two-hour parking in El Centro de la Raza's side parking lot, accessed off 17th Ave S. Street parking is available throughout the neighborhood, and streets whithin a block of the venue are relatively flat.

 **Street Parking**
-Street parking is available throughtout the neighborhood with the closest parking located along [17th Ave S](https://goo.gl/maps/jPcZ3USZysHNQXNc8) and [S Lander St](https://goo.gl/maps/kR6x4EjN4nfE5CK96).
-Along most streets in the neighborhood, street parking rules are as follows--
+Street parking is available throughout the neighborhood with the closest parking located along [17th Ave S](https://goo.gl/maps/jPcZ3USZysHNQXNc8) and [S Lander St](https://goo.gl/maps/kR6x4EjN4nfE5CK96).
+Along most streets in the neighborhood, street parking rules are as follows:

 * Friday: 2 hr parking from 7 AM - 6 PM
 * Saturday & Sunday: Available all day

+Note that _no parking_ is available on S Roberto Maestas Festival Street directly outside Centilia, and that parking in El Centro de la Raza's lot is restricted to two hours, all day every day.

 ## The Neighborhood{#the-neighborhood}
 ### Hotels and Lodging